dinhyen/dinhyen.github.io/source/_posts/2013-10-31-helper-method-generate-nested-tags-from-block.markdown

 end
 ```

-In the view, I could just merrily include other content_tags in the block argument.
+If this were in a view, I could just merrily include other content_tags in the block argument.
 However, in a helper mehod, the content is stored inside an output buffer.
 I would have to use `concat` to add it to the output buffer.
 ``` ruby
 content_tag(:div, :class => "dropdown") do
   concat link_to(content_tag(:i, "", :class => "caret"), "#", :class => "dropdown-toggle", :data => { :toggle => "dropdown" })